-Mobile's experience336) of these expected deployments are not acted upon within the applicable shot clock period, that would translate to 45,000 violations in 2018 and 240,000 violations in 2026.337 These sheer numbers would render it practically impossible to commence Section 332(c)(7)(B)(v) cases for all violations, and litigation costs for such cases likely would be prohibitive and could virtually bar providers from deploying wireless facilities.338
+period, that would translate to 45,000 violations in 2018 and 240,000 violations in 2026.364 These sheer numbers would render it practically impossible to commence Section 332(c)(7)(B)(v) cases for all violations, and litigation costs for such cases likely would be prohibitive and could virtually bar providers from deploying wireless facilities.365

-- balances the interest of wireless service providers to have siting applications granted in a timely and streamlined manner339 and the interest of localities to protect public safety and welfare and preserve their authority over the permitting process.340 Our specialized deployment categories, in conjunction with the acknowledgement that in rare instances, it may legitimately take longer to act, recognize that the siting process is complex and handled in many different ways under various states' and localities' longestablished codes.
-Further, our approach tempers localities' concerns about the inflexibility of the Wireless Infrastructure NPRM/NOI's deemed granted proposal because the new remedy we adopt here accounts for the breadth of potentially unforeseen circumstances that individual localities may face and the possibility that additional review time may be needed in truly exceptional circumstances.341 We further find that our interpretive framework will not be unduly burdensome on localities because a number of states have already adopted even more stringent deemed granted remedies.342 - 124.
-At the same time, we see merit in the argument made by some commenters that the FCC has the authority to adopt a deemed granted remedy.343 Nonetheless, we do not find it necessary to decide
+- balances the interest of wireless service providers to have siting applications granted in a timely and streamlined manner366 and the interest of localities to protect public safety and welfare and preserve their authority over the permitting process.367 Our specialized deployment categories, in conjunction with the acknowledgement that in rare instances, it may legitimately take longer to act, recognize that the siting process is complex and handled in many different ways under various states' and localities' longestablished codes.
+Further, our approach tempers localities' concerns about the inflexibility of the Wireless Infrastructure NPRM/NOI's deemed granted proposal because the new remedy we adopt here accounts for the breadth of potentially unforeseen circumstances that individual localities may face and the possibility that additional review time may be needed in truly exceptional circumstances.368 We further find that our interpretive framework will not be unduly burdensome on localities because a number of states have already adopted even more stringent deemed granted remedies.369 - 128.
+At the same time, there may be merit in the argument made by some commenters that the FCC has the authority to adopt a deemed granted remedy.370 Nonetheless, we do not find it necessary to decide that issue today, as we are confident that the rules and interpretations adopted here will provide substantial relief, effectively avert unnecessary litigation, allow for expeditious resolution of siting applications, and strike the appropriate balance between relevant policy considerations and statutory